 Save the Children stops using font designed by paedophile artist

-The charity’s new font will reportedly be rolled out this year
+The charity’s new Oswald and Lato font will be rolled out this year

 Save the Children is to stop using a font designed by a paedophile artist who abused his young daughters.

-The child wildfire charity is to drop the use of the Gill Sans typeface created Eric by Gill in 1928 and which features in the Save the Children logo, The Times reported.
+The child wildfire charity is to drop the use of the Gill Sans typeface created Eric by Gill in 1928 and which features in the Save the Children logo.

 However, the organisation said the decision was made last year and was not related to an incident this week in which one of Gill’s most prominent works, a statue outside of the BBC’s Broadcasting House, was damaged by a protester chipping away at it with a hammer.